gobo-eiffel/gobo/tool/gec/backend/c/boehm_gc/README.md

 accidental retention of large objects.
 For most purposes it seems best to compile with `ALL_INTERIOR_POINTERS` and to use `GC_malloc_ignore_off_page` if you get collector warnings from allocations of very large objects.
-See [here](doc/debugging.md) for details.
+See [here](docs/debugging.md) for details.

-_WARNING_: pointers inside memory allocated by the standard `malloc` are not seen by the garbage collector.
+_WARNING_: pointers inside memory allocated by the standard (system) `malloc` are not seen by the garbage collector.
 Thus objects pointed to only from such a region may be prematurely deallocated.
 It is thus suggested that the standard `malloc` be used only for memory regions, such as I/O buffers, that are guaranteed not to contain pointers to garbage collectible memory.
 Pointers in C language automatic, static, or register variables,